It’s understandable that end of life plans usually focus on making sure loved ones are provided for.

 Or, it could be a long-term thing, for example if you are diagnosed with dementia or another illness that could affect your mental capacity.
 This could mean that you lose the ability to make your own decisions in the future.

 Illnesses such as dementia, a stroke or serious injury can affect anyone’s mental capacity at any time and at any age.

 Also, if you’re married or in a civil partnership, the right to make decisions on your behalf, is not given to your partner automatically.

 That’s why it’s worth setting up a lasting power of attorney regardless of your age, your health or relationship.
 Life is unpredictable and no one knows what might happen in the future.

-How to make a lasting power of attorney
+How much does a lasting power of attorney cost?

 You can change or end a lasting power of attorney at any time as long as you have the mental capacity to do so.
 For example, if your relationship with an attorney changes.